 14. How do I qualify for shareholder discount vouchers?

 All shareholders of Mitchells & Butlers receive ONE shareholder discount voucher booklet, containing 12 vouchers in late December/early January of each year, irrespective of their shareholding size.
-The record date for the receipt of shareholder discount vouchers changes every year in line with the production of the Annual Report, but is normally around early December.
+The record date for the receipt of shareholder discount vouchers changes every year in line with the production of the Annual Report, and is 8 December 2021 for FY2021.

 15. What do the shareholder vouchers entitle me to?

 One voucher entitles the holder to 20% off the TOTAL bill when purchasing a main meal in any of our pubs and restaurants.
 The vouchers are valid every day, except Christmas day, and can be used for up to 10 people subject to Coronavirus restrictions.
 You may use multiple vouchers for more than 10 people, for instance, if you have a table of 12, you will need to use two vouchers to receive the full discount.
 Discount applies when each guest purchases a main meal including breakfast and set menus but excluding take away meals.
 The vouchers cannot be used in conjunction with any other money-off voucher or short-term promotion and are not valid at Innkeeper's Collection or on Christmas Day.

 16. I hold my shares via a nominee company, how do I get a voucher booklet?

 17. What should I do if I haven't received my voucher booklet?

 18. Can I get the Annual Report direct rather than through my broker?